 Save yourself from the hassle of carrying too many coins around and buy an EZ Link Card upon arrival in Singapore.
 This stored-value card works on the MRT trains, public buses and taxis (TransCab and Premier taxis only).
 It costs SGD 15, which comes with SGD 7 stored value and SGD 3 refundable value (the SGD 5 left is non-refundable).
 You can buy the card and top up the value at most MRT stations.

-Other than the Singapore Dollar, the US and Australian Dollars, Yen, Deutsch Mark and British Pound are also accepted in most major shopping centres and big departmental stores.
+Other than the Singapore Dollar, the US and Australian Dollars, Japanese Yen and British Pound are also accepted in most major shopping centres and big department stores.

 Major cards are widely accepted by establishments in Singapore.
 Should any shop insist on adding a surcharge, contact the respective card company to report the errant shop-owner.